 He’s built a brand that’s known for its ethical responsibilities to the consumer.
-They test, compare and expose the market to make sure UK consumers get the best deals.
+They test, compare, and expose the market to make sure UK consumers get the best deals.

 Through their well-researched articles, comparisons, and newsletters, they make their money mainly from recommending insurance, credit cards, and loans.
-These types of affiliate programmes bring in a lot of money!
+These types of affiliate programs bring in a lot of money!
 However, it’s difficult to sell these products without a trustworthy brand as big and as strong as Money Saving Expert.

 This is clearly a monster of a site with tons of content, an entire team, and over 15 million users every month.
 There’s so many extremely in-depth guides, reviews, comparison tools, and even forum.
 They make A LOT of money.